 These types of cards share a lot of standard features.
 Every card category will have its best selection and the ones that aren’t worth the effort.
 Some of the most common features found on cards’ offers with No Annual Fee:

 No Annual Fee.
 This might be a no-brainer, but no annual fee credit cards unsurprisingly come with no annual fee.
 Now, this is the primary and most prominent feature of these cards.
 If a card offers a yearly bonus of a particular amount of money, and if it’s made obsolete by the annual fee, it doesn’t provide many rewards.
 Having no costly fees will allow you to view your finances with much more transparency.

-Most no annual fee cards come with excellent cash-back features.
+Cash-Back.
+Most no annual fee cards come with excellent cash-back rewards.
 This allows you to get back a portion of your cash after spending it.
 The no fee is usually accompanied by minimal costs in general, which gives you far better cash-back potential.
 Some cash-back might be in fixed amounts, and at other times, it’s a preset percentage gained once you make the purchase, and an additional percentage once you pay it off.

 Good APR and Balance Transfer.
 Aside from having no annual fee, these types of cards usually have a decent APR rate.
 Now, this means that the cost of using the card is minimal, with the lowest APR rates being as little as 11%.
 Transferring your balance is also subject to additional fees.
 These types of cards have a low (or non-existent) fee placed on balance transfers, meaning they’re optimally the best type of card for saving money in the long run.

-No Annual Fee Cards Pros
+What Are No Annual Fee Card Advantages?

 There are multiple benefits associated with these credit cards, the most prominent of which are:

 - No Need To Close It.
 Closing your credit card is a tough thing to get through.
 It can leave long-lasting adverse effects on your credit score and will make your credit history far shorter.
 Your credit history is calculated by adding your total policyholder durations for all of your cards and dividing it by the number of cards you own.
 With no annual fee credit cards, you don’t have to pay this fee even if you’re not using it.
 This means you can keep it open even if you won’t use it, and it’s not going to charge you an obsolete fee every year.

+- Immense Credit Building Potential.
 Even if these types of cards usually require a decent credit score, their credit building potential is only matched by unsecured credit cards.
 These types of cards don’t typically have many fees associated with them, allowing you to focus on making your payments on time.
 Most also report to all main Canada major credit bureaus, Experian, and TransUnion.
 Making a credit-building strategy is far simpler and more productive when using these types of cards.

+- Low Running Costs.
 Most no annual fee offers are centered around saving money – and they usually have low fees associated with them.
 While there is no fee, many issuers also offer an excellent introductory APR and 0% balance transfer fee for a particular amount of time.
 Aside from these low costs, other things, such as the foreign transaction fee, late fee, over-limit fee, returned payment fee, and expedited payment fee, are minimal or non-existent.

 While there are many attractive benefits of using these types of cards, there are drawbacks, such as:

 - Scarce Bonuses, Rewards, and Perks.
 While most cards in this category offer decent or excellent cash-back features, that’s practically where their bonuses end.
 Only the best no annual fee credit cards offer more bonuses, rewards, and perks, and they usually require an excellent credit score of over 750.

+- Rare Insurance Options.
 Insurance options are one of the most important features of credit cards.
 Cards in this category lack essential insurance options such as vehicle insurance, travel insurance, extended warranty insurance, and many more.
 While some might have these features, they also require an excellent credit score.

 Should You Use No Annual Fee Cards